sinequa/sba-angular/docs/libraries/components/theme.md

 Sinequa Theme overrides Bootstrap components using Sass files.
 If you want to customize your application, do not overrides the Sinequa Theme files.
 Instead:
-* override Bootstrap components as Sinequa Theme do [https://getbootstrap.com/docs/5.2/customize/overview/](https://getbootstrap.com/docs/5.2/customize/overview/)
+* override Bootstrap components as Sinequa Theme does [https://getbootstrap.com/docs/5.2/customize/overview/](https://getbootstrap.com/docs/5.2/customize/overview/)

 OR